 Clients are eligible to take advantage of a variety of services through the Afia Center located at Matthewson Street Methodist Church, Downtown Providence.
 The Afia Center is a drop-in center that operates on Wednesdays and Thursdays from 12 noon – 3:00 pm.
 The Center offers a hot meal, shopping at food pantry, support groups, outings and group activities, psycho-social support, community sharing, and arts and crafts.
 New members must obtain an application from The Project, and have application filled out by HIV doctor or case manager.
 There is no fee associated with the services offered through the Afia Center.

 Clients who have a statement or medical evaluation from their doctor/medical professional indicating the need of a nutritional supplement are provided cases of Ensure Plus, Glucerna, and/or Juven.
-The medical statement must be renewed every six months by a doctor/medical professional.
+The medical statement must be renewed every three months by a doctor/medical professional.
 Clients who have health insurance are only eligible for this program if they can show written proof that they are unable to obtain nutritional supplements from their own pharmacy.
 A nutritionist from The Project will provide counseling for all those prescribed nutritional supplement.